 Event Processing Policy¶

-Every rule has two parts - a matching part (called Condition in the rule configuration dialog), which determines if the rule is appropriate for the current event, and an action part, which determines actions to be taken for matched events.
+Every rule has two parts - matching part (called Condition in the rule configuration dialog), which determines if the rule is appropriate for the current event, and action part, which determines actions to be taken for matched events.

-Each event passes through all rules in the policy, so if it matches to more than one rule, actions specified in all matched rules will be executed.
+Each event passes through all rules in the policy, so if it matches more than one rule, actions specified in all matched rules will be executed.
 You can change this behavior by setting Stop Processing flag for the rule.
 If this flag is set and rule matched, processing of current event will be stopped.

 You can create and modify Event Processing Policy using

 Event Processing Policy Editor window, press